Zero Trust Application Security: How To Implement

 From online apps to network monitoring and security, all networks have automated upgrades built into their technology stack.

 Patching should be automated if you want to keep your network clean.
-Even for obligatory and automated upgrades, however, Zero Trust implies anticipating harmful behavior.
+However, Zero Trust implies anticipating harmful behavior even for obligatory and automated upgrades.

-For service accounts, Zero Trust and the idea of least privilege necessitate stringent restrictions and permissions.
+Zero Trust and the idea of least privilege necessitate stringent restrictions and permissions for service accounts.

 In general, service accounts should have well-defined behaviors and connection privileges.